This Pumpkin Snack Cake recipe is moist and full of warm spices and pumpkin flavor, topped with an easy cream cheese frosting.

 - vegetable oil

-- pumpkin puree – be sure to buy 100% pure pumpkin puree, not pumpkin pie mix
+- pumpkin puree – be sure to buy 100% pure pumpkin puree, not pumpkin pie mix.
+Did you buy extra?
+Use it to make mini pumpkin pies!

 - Cream Cheese Frosting ingredients: powdered sugar, butter, cream cheese, vanilla extract